VishalGowthaman/Poisson_distribution/README.md

 # Results and Output :
- poisson distribution for the arrival of objects per minute from the feeder is fitted successfully.
+Thus Poisson distribution for the arrival of objects per minute from the feeder is fitted successfully.